HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART3.md

 - Currying is the act of taking a function which accepts 1 to n parameters, and producing a collection of 1 to n function, which each take 1 parameter.

-- Immutablity helps in performance, if we have an object that needs to be change the value stored in one of its properties, it may take a long time for JS to recognize that that properties has been changed, basically every property on that object has to be checked to see if its changed in order to determine that our data has changed.
+- Immutability helps in performance, if we have an object that needs to be change the value stored in one of its properties, it may take a long time for JS to recognize that that properties has been changed, basically every property on that object has to be checked to see if its changed in order to determine that our data has changed.
 By enforcing immutability all JS has to do is check the object reference to see if that’s changed.
 If it has changed then that some property value is changed, checking for object reference changes in very fast.
 So in this case immutability is performance enhancer.
 It is mainly for objects/arrays other data types are already immutable.

 - Human head has two systems – head and gut.
 Head is the higher level one, its analytic, its algorithm, it is where we do mathematics and reasoning and logic, it requires tremendous amount of effort and a bit slow, most of the time we need to turn it off, due to its slowness only we needed to invent computer.
 Another part is gut, it is intuitive, heuristic, associative and very, very fast, requires no effort and we cannot turn it off, it is on all the time.
 Head gets its assumptions from gut and it is not aware of that connection, its think it is getting results from vault of deep truth, but as it is getting from gut, sometimes head can get wrong input.

-- The computer programs are most complicated thigs that people make, there is nothing else in human experience which is composed of as many tiny little pieces which all have to go together perfectly that have to work in real time with changing states and changing inputs in a dynamic situation.
+- The computer programs are most complicated things that people make, there is nothing else in human experience which is composed of as many tiny little pieces which all have to go together perfectly that have to work in real time with changing states and changing inputs in a dynamic situation.

 - Initially the goal of the AI originally was to figure out a way to have the computer write their own programs because it was just too hard to have humans writing them.